GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

   - We need a tool to have control over the car status.
   - The application needs to contain not only presentation features, but also logic to elaborate the data coming from the sensors and manage the execution of a ride without a continuos interaction with the server and deal with real time issues.
   - The application will be able to retrieve informations from the car sensors (such as the battery level or the presence of mechanical problems)through OBD connector(Java libraries to read information from an OBD adapter already exist).
-* For the communication with the server the Remote Procedure Call pattern will be used.
+* For the communication with the server a RemoteProcedureCall approach will be used.
-    - Java offers a solid implementation of it: RMI.
+    - Well supported by JEE.
-    - The existence of multiple cars fits well with a remote object representation of them.
+    - It's intuitive and practical to represent cars as remote objects.

 ![](./images/carAppArch.png){#id .class width=100% height=100%}

 ## Patterns

-These are the main design patterns that we are following in the design process:
+These are the main design patterns that we are following in the design process and many of those are good practices imposed by the adoption of the JEE framework.

-* Model-Control-View : used pretty much everywhere, it's a really good choice of design that allow to keep very clear the role of every component of the system and that makes the system easy to deploy and maintain.
+* Model-Control-View : used for almost every component of the system.
+It's a really good choice of design that allows to keep very clear the role of every component of the system and that makes the system easy to deploy and maintain.
 * Client-server : the staple good practice of a web based system.

 ## Deployment view